Introduction

 In working and speaking, God is not constrained to follow any particular method, but makes achieving results His goal.
 For this reason, in this part of His utterances, God made it a point not to lay bare His own identity clearly, but only to disclose a few terms such as “Christ of the last days,” “the Head of the universe,” and so forth.
 This by no means affects either Christ’s ministry or humanity’s knowledge of God, especially since mankind in those early days was completely ignorant of the concepts of “Christ” and “the incarnation,” so that God had to humble Himself to be a person with a “special function” to express His utterances.
 This was God’s painstaking care and thought, because people at that time could only accept this form of address.
 Whatever form of address God uses, the results of His work are not affected, because in all that He does God purposes to enable man to change, to enable man to attain God’s salvation.
 No matter what He does, God always has man’s needs in mind.
 This is the intention behind God’s working and speaking.
 Even though God is so thoroughly attentive in considering all aspects of humanity, and is so consummately wise in all that He does, I could say this: If God did not bear witness to Himself, there would not be one among the race of created human beings who is capable of recognizing God Himself or of standing up to bear witness to God Himself.
 If God had kept on using “a person with a special function” as the form of address in His work, there would not have been one single human being who could regard God as God—this is mankind’s sorrow.
 That is to say, among the race of created human beings there is no one who is able to know God, much less is there anyone to love God, to care about God, and draw near to God.
 Man’s faith is solely for the sake of winning blessings.
 God’s identity as a person with a special function has given a hint to every single human: Mankind finds it easy to take God for one among the race of created human beings; the greatest pain and humiliation that mankind inflicts on God is precisely that, when He openly appears or works, God is still rejected by man and even forgotten by him.
 God endures the greatest humiliation in order to save the human race; in giving everything, His purpose is to save mankind, to obtain mankind’s recognition.
 The price God has paid for all of this is something that everyone with a conscience should be able to appreciate.
 The human race has gained God’s utterances and work, and has gained God’s salvation.
 At the same time, it has not occurred to anyone to ask this: What is it that God has gained from mankind?
 From God’s each and every utterance, humanity has gained the truth, has succeeded in changing, has found direction in life; but what God has gained is no more than the words that humanity uses to express their indebtedness to God and a few faint whispers of praise.
 Surely this is not the recompense that God demands of man?

 Although many of God’s utterances have now been expressed, the great majority of people are still paused at the stage represented by the words of God in the beginning within their knowledge and understanding of God, from which they have not gone forward—this is truly a painful subject.
-This part of “Utterances of Christ in the Beginning” is merely a key for opening up the human heart; to pause here is to fall far short of satisfying God’s will.
+This part of “Utterances of Christ in the Beginning” is merely a key for opening up the human heart; to pause here is to fall far short of satisfying God’s intentions.
 God’s aim in speaking this portion of His utterances is only to bring humanity from the Age of Grace into the Age of Kingdom; by no means does He wish for humanity to remain at a standstill at this portion of His utterances or even take this portion of His utterances as a guideline, otherwise God’s future utterances would be neither necessary nor meaningful.
 If there be any who is as yet unable to enter into what God demands that man attain in this portion of His utterances, then that person’s entry remains an unknown.
 This portion of God’s utterances constitutes the most basic requirement that God makes of man in the Age of Kingdom, and it is the only way by which mankind will enter on the right track.
 If you are a person who understands nothing, then you had best begin by reading the words in this part!

 Footnotes: